dxe4/python-sse-example/README.md

-Example of sse using flask and EventSource
+Example of sse using flask and EventSource.
+Requires flask, `python main.py`.
+I used python3.3